MingfeiYu/MingfeiYu.github.io/index.md

 ## Education
 - Mar.
 2020 - present: Master candidate at EEIS, Graduate School of Engineering, University of Tokyo
 - Sept.
 2019 - Feb.
 2020: Research student at EEIS, Graduate School of Engineering, University of Tokyo
 - Sept.
 2015 - Jun.
-2019: Bachelor at Department of Electrical Engineering, Zhejiang University, Hangzhou, Zhejiang, China
+2019: Bachelor at Department of Electrical Engineering, Zhejiang University, China

 ## Publications
 ### [ASPDAC'21] A Decomposition-Based Synthesis Algorithm for Sparse Matrix-Vector Multiplication in Parallel Communication Structure